Vadim2090/Grants-Program/my_project_name.md

 - We are highly confident that on-chain data has a unique role in scaling web3 products and ecosystem as a whole.
 - So we see our mission as **make web3 martech great to the next bull run**

 ### Project Details

+-

 ### Ecosystem Fit
 #### Where and how does your project fit into the ecosystem?
-We see our project as the user growth module of Mintbase now and afterwards as part of marketplace contract 2.0
+We see this project as the user growth module of Mintbase In the next iteration it can become a part of marketplace contract 2.0, allowing merchants to place the most wanted goods via our technology

 #### Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
 Mintbase ecosystem projects

 #### What need(s) does your project meet?

-As the part of marketplace contract 2.0 allow merchants to create product selections based on user profiles and similarity to other projects to grow revenue
+Help them aquire and retain users

 #### Are there any other projects similar to yours in the Mintbase / NEAR ecosystem?
 Wombi

 #### If so, how is your project different?
-We are focused on tools for NFT projects
+We are focused on tools for NFT projects and are willing to create cross-chain user growth infrastracture

 #### If not, are there similar projects in related ecosystems?
 ---